 - HMRC will accept the original submission;

-- HMRC will offer the option of a negotiated settlement; or
+- HMRC will suggest an adjustment to the value of the claim; or

-- HMRC continue the enquiry: further meetings and discussions will be held until resolution.
+- HMRC will continue the enquiry: further meetings and discussions will be held until resolution.

 Your first claim after an enquiry